The Cape League’s West Division standings are extremely competitive this summer with Cotuit, Wareham and Falmouth all in contention for the top spot.

 The first six innings of the game were rather low-event baseball.
-Cotuit took a 1-0 lead in the third when Allbry Major chopped a ground ball to second that brought Adam Oviedo in from third with the game’s first run.
+Cotuit took a 1-0 lead in the third when Allbry Major (Xavier) chopped a ground ball to second that brought Adam Oviedo (TCU) in from third with the game’s first run.
 Falmouth answered with a run in the top of the fourth, tying it on a sacrifice fly to center by Troy Claunch (Oregon State) that scored Zach Deloach (Texas A&M), who had singled to open the inning and went to second on a hit by Trei Cruz (Rice) and to third on a wild pitch.

 Cotuit did not trail for long.
 The Kettleers got that run back in the bottom of the frame when Mason McWhorter (Georgia Southern) hit a long double to left-center that brought home Joey Loperfido (Duke), who had singled on the fourth pitch of the inning.
 McWhorter advanced to third on a wild pitch, but was stranded there.

 In the late innings the Kettleers put the game away.
-Major drove in his second run of the game, making it 3-1, with a double that brought in Christian Robinson (Stanford), who had led off the inning with a single.
-After a pitching change, Casey Schmitt (San Diego State) rolled one back to the mound that was mishandled, and Kyle Nicholas (Ball State) slid in safely on a close play at the plate to give the Kettleers a 4-1 lead.
+Major drove in his second run of the game, making it 3-1, with a double that brought in Christian Robinson (Stanford), who had led the inning off with a single.
+After a pitching change, Casey Schmitt (San Diego State) rolled one back to the mound that was mishandled and Kyle Nicholas (Ball State) slid in safely on a close play at the plate to give the Kettleers a 4-1 lead.

 The Kettleers added two more in the eighth to blow it open.
-McWhorter led the inning off with a single, and then Donta Williams (Arizona) walked in front of Robinson, who doubled home two runs with a long fly to center before being thrown out at third in an attempt to turn his two-bagger into three.
+McWhorter led the inning off with a single and then Donta Williams (Arizona) walked in front of Robinson, who doubled home two runs with a long fly to center before being thrown out at third in an attempt to turn his two-bagger into three.

 Reliever Bo Hofstra (Purdue) picked up the win.
 Hofstra entered with a man on and no outs in the fifth and worked two scoreless frames to earn his third win of the year, all of which have come in relief.

-Loss In Bourne
+Loss To Bourne